aspose-pdf/Aspose.PDF-Documentation/cpp/whatsnew/_index.md

 lastmod: "2021-12-22"
 ---

+## What's new in Aspose.PDF 22.7

+The Skia version used is updated.

+## What's new in Aspose.PDF 22.5

+Support of XFA forms in PDF documents was implemented.

+## What's new in Aspose.PDF 22.4

+The new version of Aspose.PDF for C++ has a codebase of Aspose.PDF for .Net 22.4 and Aspose.Imaging 22.4.

+- the System::Drawing::GetThumbnailImage() method was implemented;
+- the RegionDataNodeRect constructor was optimized;
+- the 1 bit per pixel black-and-white image loading was fixed.

 ## What's new in Aspose.PDF 22.3

 The method overloads were added to numerous classes.
 These support ArrayView-typed parameters where only ArrayPtr was supported previously.